A white Christmas is possible in the least probable places

 This year, some models are saying there is a small chance in the least likely regions.
 So, your wish may just come true.
 Here is a look at December 25 and the travel days that surround it.

 The graphics below automatically update with the latest forecasts.
-For city-specific forecasts, click here.
+For city-specific forecasts, click here or to track the latest winter storm, click here.

 Friday, December 22